letsencrypt/boulder/docs/load-testing.md

     local-machine$ docker-compose up

-Issue a bunch of certificates with test.js, ideally a few thousand (corresponding to the default batch size of 5000 in ocsp-updater.json, to make sure each batch is maxed out):
+Issue a bunch of certificates with chisel.py, ideally a few thousand (corresponding to the default batch size of 5000 in ocsp-updater.json, to make sure each batch is maxed out):

-    local-machine$ while true; do nodejs test.js --domains $(openssl rand -hex 4).com  ; done
+    local-machine$ while true; do python test/chisel.py $(openssl rand -hex 4).com ; done

 Use the local Prometheus instance to graph the number of complete gRPC calls: